-Figure 5.2.2: TR-232 Bulk Data Collection

 5.2.2.1 TR-069 Proxy Management

-CWMP can be extended to devices that do not have a native CWMP Endpoint of their own, but instead support another management protocol or “Proxy Protocol”.
+CWMP can be extended to devices that do not have a native CWMP Endpoint of their own, but instead support management of devices with another management protocol or “Proxy Protocol”.
 A CPE Proxier is a CPE that supports a CWMP Endpoint(s) and also supports one or more Proxy Protocols (example services include UPnP DM, Z-Wave etc.).
 A CPE Proxier uses these Proxy Protocols to manage the devices connected to it, i.e. the Proxied Devices.
 This approach is designed to support Proxy Protocols of all types that can exist in the CPE network now or in the future.
-Annex J of the BBF TR-069 CPE WAN Management Protocol Issue: 1 Amendment 4, July 2011 provides an overview of CWMP Proxy Management.
+Annex J of the TR-069 [i.13] provides an overview of CWMP Proxy Management.